DevAlexIon/Task-Manager-Application/README.md

 # Universal project React Node.js

+## Purpose

+The purpose of the project is to improve your technical skills to the level of a strong ME, by completing practical tasks and implementing a training project.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.